 COVID

-We look forward to having you in our outdoor classroom soon, where we are following state guidance and best practices as below.
+We look forward to having you in a course soon, where we follow best practices (and any state guidance, as it comes).

-- Courses are held under and around covered outdoor spaces, with access to clean and sanitized portalets and hands-free hand wash stations with soap and running water.
+- Courses are held under and around covered outdoor spaces, and occasionally in well-ventilated indoor spaces, with access to clean and sanitized washrooms or portalets and hands-free hand wash stations with soap and running water.

-- Each person will wear a face mask when practicing patient care and using shared restroom facilities.
-Otherwise, there is ample room to move further apart and remove masks as needed.
+- Each person will wear a face mask as a default when practicing patient care and using shared restroom facilities.
+(You and your partner can decide if you want to do this or not during scenarios.)
+There is ample room to move further apart and remove masks as needed.

-- Participants are directed to self-screen.
-Those feeling ill or symptomatic in any way should not come to class!
+- Participants who feel ill should not come to class.
 Anyone needing to reschedule for any reason will receive a full refund or credit for another course, no questions asked.
 We don’t cancel classes due to low enrollment as long as we have at least two registrants who can work together.

 COVID “Patient Partners” FAQs